 For our family, we don’t eat any animal products at all, so my main focus when I shop is produce.
-If I see cauliflower on sale, I will likely grab one or two of them and make cauliflower crust pizza, or for lunch I could have a baked potato with cauliflower “cheese” sauce.
+If I see cauliflower on sale, I will likely grab one or two of them and make cauliflower crust pizza, or for lunch, I could have a baked potato with cauliflower “cheese” sauce.

 Whatever your diet is, whatever your budget is, make sure you are purchasing those sale items and planning your weekly meals around them!

-This is one of my absolute favourite ways to save money on groceries, and it’s also a fun challenge for me – to come up with a meal plan based on items I find on sales (instead of the other way around, when I plan a menu, and then overspend on groceries that are likely not on sale).
+This is one of my absolute favorite ways to save money on groceries, and it’s also a fun challenge for me – to come up with a meal plan based on items I find on sales (instead of the other way around, when I plan a menu, and then overspend on groceries that are likely not on sale).